-Suburgatory is a sitcom in which a superior-feeling teenage NYC girl is forced to move to a nearby suburbs with her dad.
+Suburgatory is a sitcom in which a teenage NYC girl with a superiority complex is forced to move to a nearby suburbs with her dad.
 She expects the worst — and so do we — because this is a brightly-coloured, well-manicured suburb.
 The main character does encounter conflict, but not because there is death and destruction lurking under the surface — because the very utopia these people created has magnified their small problems until now they seem very large.

-This same gag is used in much of the Gilmore girls humour, which is full of parish pump politics.
+This same gag is used in much of the Gilmore girls humour, which revolves around parish pump politics.
 Refer to Taylor and his town meetings.
 The inevitable message: Humans can never be happy.
-Where there is no outside opposition to unify a community, the community will invent conflict, turning against each other.
+Where there is no Minotaur opposition to unify a community, the community will invent conflict, turning against each other.
 (Of course, there’s no story without conflict.)

-Schitt’s Creek is a different example of a subverted apparent utopia because the town is not presented as a utopia at all — the set designers went to a lot of trouble to make the town where it’s filmed look a lot worse than it is.
+Schitt’s Creek is a different example of a subverted snail under the leaf setting because the town is not presented as a utopia at all — the set designers went to a lot of trouble to make the town where it’s filmed look a lot worse than it is.
 Although this small town looks dilapidated on screen, it is revealed to the audience that the people of Schitt’s Creek are warm and friendly.
-This town looks like it will be full of illiberal bigots, but they sexual diversity.
-The creators were sure of one thing from the start — they didn’t want bigotry in this feel good show.
+This town looks like it will be full of illiberal bigots, but they embrace sexual diversity.
+The creators were sure of one thing from the start — they didn’t want any bigotry in this feel good show.